Skip to main content

 Everything You Need to Know About Paper Recycling

 The paper industry uses recycled paper the make the essential products millions of people rely on every day.
-In fact, about 80% of U.S. paper mills use some recycled paper to make new and innovative products.
+About 80% of U.S. paper mills use some recycled paper to make new and innovative products.

 Get to Know the People Behind Our Industry